iai-group/sigir2024-transparentCIS/crowdsourcing_task_design/README.md

 - d) a corresponding attentiveness check; and
 - e) a CIS response assessment.

 The screenshot of one of the tasks used in the crowdsourcing process can be found [here](/crowdsourcing_task_design/task_design.png).
+It presents specific questions used in the questionnaires.

 ## Experimental Conditions